facebookresearch/TensorComprehensions/CodingConventions.md

 - Always include the corresponding .h for a .cpp first, before even system headers.
 - Separate includes into groups: C++ standard library headers, external projects, and finally headers within TC.
-  Each groupshould be separated by a newline, for readability.
+  Each group should be separated by a newline, for readability.
 (Whether to separate TC includes by subsystem (e.g., `jit`) is left up to the author.)
 - Keep headers alphabetized within each group.
 This makes it easier to ensure that all necessary includes are made, and no extraneous ones are left behind.